-Statues whether in stone, bronze or terracotta found in Harappan sites are not abundant, but refined.
-The stone statuaries found at Harappa and Mohenjodaro are excellent examples of handling three-dimensional volumes.
-In stone are two male figures-one is a torso in red sandstone and the other is a bust of a bearded man in soapstone-which are extensively discussed.
+The stone statuaries found at Harappa and Mohenjodaro are excellent examples of handling threedimensional volumes.
+In stone are two male figures one is a torso in red sandstone and the other is a bust of a bearded man in steatite-which are extensively discussed.

-The figure of the bearded man, interpreted as a priest, is draped in a shawl coming under the right arm and covering the left shoulder.
+The figure of the bearded man interpreted as a priest, is draped in a shawl coming under the right arm and covering the left shoulder.
 This shawl is decorated with trefoil patterns.
 The eyes are a little elongated, and half-closed as in meditative concentration.
-The nose is well formed and of medium size; the mouth is of average size with close-cut moustache and a short beard and whiskers; the ears resemble double shells with a hole in the middle.
+The nose is well formed and of medium Bust of a bearded priest size; the mouth is of average size with close-cut moustache and a short beard and whiskers; the ears resemble double shells with a hole in the middle.
 The hair is parted in the middle, and a plain woven fillet is passed round the head.
 An armlet is worn on the right hand and holes around the neck suggest a necklace.